24062000shivani/Student-Result-Management-System/README.md

---It is basic Window Application Project which helps the Students and the teachers --It helps the teacher to stores the data of students and update the result of students
+--It is basic Window Application Project which helps the Students and the teachers --It helps the teacher to stores the data of students and update the result of students -- And helps the Students for their results

 ## 🛠 Skills Used
 Java ,Swing , DataStructure , Algorithms, Oops, MySql